thiagofborn/cloudwatch-kinesisfirehose-s3-shell/README.md

 ---
 Please keep in mind this the instructions provided "as is", without warranty of any kind, express or implied, including but not limited to the warranties of merchantability, fitness for a particular purpose and noninfringement.
 Feel free to copy and modify as much as you want, however take responsibility of your changes.

+>Notice: If you need some help, open an issue, and we can discuss it together.
+Feel free to reach out.